Install Splunk Enterprise Security in a search head cluster environment

 - Repeat these steps on each SHC node that you want to restore.
 Restoring the KV store on one SHC node does not cause the KV store to automatically replicate across each SHC member.

 Entries that are present in both the current KV store and in the backup are updated and replaced by the entry in the backup.
-Entries that are in the current KV store but not in the backup are not deleted or affected in any way.
+Collections that are in the current KV store but not in the backup are preserved, but not necessarily the documents inside of the collection.

 Complete restoring the search head cluster environment